nrai14/translate-clean-api/README.md

 * Flask: Lightweight framework for building the backend.
 * SpellChecker: To clean and correct input words before translation.
-* Pandas: Initially used for Excel processing before transitioning to ExcelJS.
-* ExcelJS: For efficient handling of Excel files in Node.js.
 * Docker: To containerise and deploy LibreTranslate for local API calls.
 * LibreTranslate: Translation API for handling multilingual requests.
 * Node.js: To test a scalable wrapper for batch translation.